 Mid-American Conference cancels fall football due to virus

-The Mid-American Conference on Saturday became the first league competing at college football’s highest level to cancel its fall season because of COVID-19 concerns.
+The Mid-American Conference on Saturday became the first league at college football's highest level to cancel its fall season because of the pandemic.

 “I’m heartbroken we are in this place,” MAC Commissioner Jon Steinbrecher said.

-With the MAC’s 12 schools facing a significant financial burden by trying to maintain costly coronavirus protocols, the conference’s university presidents made the decision to cancel all fall sports — including soccer and volleyball — and explore making them up in the spring season.
+With the MAC’s 12 schools facing a significant financial burden by trying to maintain costly coronavirus protocols, and the uncertainty that campuses can be opened safely, the conference’s university presidents made the decision to cancel all fall sports — including soccer and volleyball — and explore making them up in the spring season.

-But Steinbrecher stressed this was first a decision about the health and well -being of the athletes, and the conference's medical experts were not comfortable that sports could be run safely.
+Though postponing could also prove costly without revenue generated by football media rights deals and ticket sales.

+“It would be naive to say that you don't give thought and consideration to what the financial ramifications or any decision are, but this was a health and well-being decision first and foremost,” Steinbrecher said.
+“As we sit here today we don't know what this will mean financially and how the rest of the fall plays out.”

+“It's a bitter one, but we believe it's the right one based on the medical from or medical advisory board,” he said.

+Steinbrecher said the conference will make every effort to provide opportunities in the spring and the decision only effects fall sports, not basketball or others that begin in the second semester such as baseball, softball and lacrosse.

-MAC schools rely heavily on revenue from playing road games against power conference teams.
+MAC schools rely heavily on revenue from road games against power conference teams.
 Most of those games were canceled when the Power Five went to exclusively or mostly conference games.
-Without them, the strain became too great of trying to implement all that it would take to keep players and staff safe during a pandemic.
+Without them, the strain became too great of trying to keep players and staff safe during a pandemic.

-The conference that built a brand name — #MACtion — and managed to score an ESPN deal by playing football games on Tuesdays and Wednesday nights is now the first to surrender to the pandemic, hoping it can regroup in with a spring season.
+The conference that built a brand name — #MACtion — and managed to score an ESPN deal by playing football games on Tuesdays and Wednesday nights is now the first to surrender to the pandemic.

+The MAC's broadcast rights deal with ESPN with worth about $1 million per year per school, a tiny fraction of what the Power Five conference schools get from their TV contracts — but a significant amount of money for schools that operate with athletic department budgets in the $30 million range.

+The move to spring football has already been going on in the second-tier of Division I.

-Nine of 13 conferences at Division I’s second-tier of football, the Championship Subdivision, have already announced postponed their fall football seasons, with an eye toward making them up in the spring.
+Nine of 13 conferences that play in the Championship Subdivision, have already postponed fall football seasons, with an eye toward making them up in the spring.
+The first was the Ivy League in early July.

 But in FBS, conferences have been putting in place plans — however tentative — for the coming season.
-The Power Five went first and then the so-called Group of Five, with the American Athletic, Sun Belt, Mountain West and Conference USA all completing schedule models this week.
+The Power Five went first.
+The Southeastern Conference released its revised 10-game conference-only schedule Friday with much fanfare.
+The so-called Group of Five conferences, with the American Athletic, Sun Belt, Mountain West and Conference USA, completed schedule models this week.

 The MAC was the last one without a stated plan.
 A meeting of its presidents earlier in the week was expected to produce an agreement on how to go about a fall season, but instead some schools pushed to not play.